sadiqhasanrupani/edugate-major-project/README.md

     cd frontend; npm install; cd ..; cd backend; npm install
   ```

-  4. Run this command in two terminals to start both the frontend and the backend.
+  4. Run this command in two terminals to start both the front end and the back end.

   ```bash
     cd frontend; npm start;